Tianxiang-C/SCI-Cream/content/authors/liu-yutian/_index.md

 LIU Yutian (刘雨田) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.

 Her current programs:
-1. Retrospective childhood parenting styles, parental feeding practices, and current maladaptive and adaptive eating behaviors among Chinese adults.
-2. Body image and eating behaviors in Chinese pregnant women.
+1. Body image and eating behaviors in Chinese pregnant women.
-3. Exploring the Links from Perceived Childhood Parenting and Childhood Parent-Child Relation to Chinese Adults’ Current Psychological Distress: Impacts of Family-of-origin?
+2. Exploring the Links from Perceived Childhood Parenting and Childhood Parent-Child Relation to Chinese Adults’ Current Psychological Distress: Impacts of Family-of-origin?
-4. The effect of LGBTQ pride song on emotion, non-suicidal self-injury, internalized homophobia of LGBTQ group.
+3. The effect of LGBTQ pride song on emotion, non-suicidal self-injury, internalized homophobia of LGBTQ group.